GURUFOCUS.COM » STOCK LIST » Financial Services » Asset Management » SOHO Development SA (WAR:SHD) » Definitions » E10

 Address

 SOHO Development SA is a Poland based company which operates as an investment company.
-The company's long-term strategy is to focus on property development based on its land bank and the sale of non-strategic assets.
+The company's long-term plan is to focus on property development based on its land bank and the sale of non-strategic assets.

-SOHO Development (WAR:SHD) Headlines
+SOHO Development Headlines

 No Headlines